Finite-dimensional Jacobian algebras: Finiteness and tameness: Main results

 \section{Main results}

 In this section, we discuss the classifications of finite-dimensional Jacobian algebras of finite and tame representation types —namely, representation-finite, $\g$-finite, $E$-finite, $\tau$-tilting finite, representation-tame, $\g$-tame, and $E$-tame— via quivers of Dynkin and finite mutation types.
 In particular, we show that these finiteness (resp., tameness) representation types are (resp., nearly) the same on finite-dimensional Jacobian algebras.
-Furthermore, applying our results, we classify cluster algebras with dense $\g$-fans.
+This also proves Demonet's Conjecture \ref{tl5qnvWRhqxR} for finite-dimensional Jacobian algebras.
+Furthermore, applying our results, we classify cluster algebras with complete $\g$-fans.

 Throughout this section, we assume that all quivers have no loops or $2$-cycles, and all QPs are non-degenerate and Jacobi-finite. \begin{lemma} If $\mathcal{J}(Q,W)$ is $E$-tame, then $Q$ is of finite mutation type. \end{lemma} \begin{proof} Assume that $Q$ is not of finite mutation type.
 Then it must have at least $3$ vertices.
 By \cite[Theorem 2.6]{FST12}, $Q$ is mutation equivalent to some quiver $Q'$ containing $K_m$ for $m\ge 3$ as a subquiver.
 Therefore, by Corollary \ref{cor:Kro}, every finite-dimensional Jacobian algebra associated with $Q'$ is not $E$-tame.
 Thus by Theorem \ref{LwDWFmqsJxpt}, $\mathcal{J}(Q,W)$ is not $E$-tame. \end{proof} \begin{lemma} Let $(Q,W)$ be a connected QP.
 If $\mathcal{J}(Q,W)$ is $E$-finite, then $Q$ is of Dynkin type. \end{lemma} \begin{proof} By Remark \ref{RgDFJ5y6gThr} and Lemma \ref{lem:Etame finmut}, the $E$-finiteness of $\mathcal{J}(Q,W)$ implies that $Q$ is of finite mutation type.
 On the other hand, it follows from Corollary \ref{cor:Kro} and Theorem \ref{LwDWFmqsJxpt} that $Q$ is not mutation equivalent to any of the following quivers: $K_m$ ($m\ge 2$), $X_6$, $X_7$, and $E^{(1,1)}_{i}$ ($i=6,7,8$) as listed in Table \ref{axzK0GRWH13u}.
 Moreover, by Lemma \ref{lem:affine E}, $Q$ is not of affine type.
 Therefore, by Theorem \ref{MupWVVH0u2Zz}, $Q$ is either one of the exceptional quivers $E_6$, $E_7$, $E_8$, or defined from a triangulated surface.
 Then, by Theorem \ref{thm:surf main}, $Q$ must be of Dynkin type. \end{proof}